solide-project/docs/blog/erc4337/entry-point/_part-1.md

 }
 ```

-This next stage is optional, contingent upon the bundler's inclusion of a paymaster for the UserOperation. *A paymaster, integral component in Account Abstraction as it enables users to settle transaction feees such as utilizing ERC-20 tokens rather than native tokens like ETH.
+This next stage is optional, contingent upon the bundler's inclusion of a paymaster for the UserOperation. *The paymaster is an integral component in Account Abstraction as it enables users to settle transaction fees such as utilizing ERC-20 tokens rather than native tokens like ETH.
 Acting as an intermediary, the Paymaster gathers ERC-20 tokens from users and remits ETH to the blockchain for transaction facilitation.* Therefore, this aspect is a crucial addition to the EntryPoint, permitting the Bundler to cover the UserOperation costs using ERC-20 tokens instead of native tokens such as ETH.

 Go to implementation information for [_validatePaymasterPrepayment](#_validatepaymasterprepayment)